ggabbiani/OFL/orthodocs/vitamins/knurl_nuts.md

 fl_knut_search(screw,t)
 ```

-return a knurl nut fitting the passed «screw» and «t»
+return a knurl nut fitting the passed «screw» and «t».

-returns undef when not knurl nut is found
+returns undef when no knurl nut is found.

 __Parameters:__